Iván Herrera

-Iván Aaron Herrera (ee-VAHN; born June 1, 2000) is a Panamanian professional baseball designated hitter for the St. Louis Cardinals of Major League Baseball (MLB).
+Iván Aaron Herrera (ee-VAHN; born June 1, 2000) is a Panamanian professional baseball designated hitter and catcher for the St. Louis Cardinals of Major League Baseball (MLB).
 He made his MLB debut in 2022.
+Herrera was named to his first All-Star game in 2026.

 Career

 Herrera signed with the St. Louis Cardinals as an international free agent on July 7, 2016.
+He received a $200,000 signing bonus.

 Herrera made his professional debut in 2017 with the Rookie League Dominican Summer League Cardinals, batting .335 with one home run and 27 RBI over 49 games.
 In 2018, he spent a majority of the year with the rookie-level Gulf Coast League Cardinals while also playing in two games with the Springfield Cardinals of the Double-A Texas League at the end of the year.
 Over 30 appearances with both affiliates, Herrera hit .336 with one home run and 25 RBI.
 Herrera began the 2019 season with the Peoria Chiefs of the Single-A Midwest League before being promoted to the Palm Beach Cardinals of the High-A Florida State League in July; over 87 games between the two clubs, he slashed .284/.374/.405 with nine home runs and 47 RBI.
 After the season, he was selected to play in the Arizona Fall League with the Glendale Desert Dogs, with whom he was named an All-Star.

 Herrera with the Memphis Redbirds in 2023.

 Herrera was a non-roster invite to 2020 spring training.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 20, 2020, the Cardinals added Herrera to their 40-man roster to protect him from the Rule 5 draft.
 Herrera spent the majority of the 2021 season with Springfield, slashing .231/.346/.408 with 17 home runs and 63 RBI over 98 games.
 He played in one game for the Triple-A Memphis Redbirds to end the season.